Red Dead Redemption 2 release date, news and rumors

 Thanks to a partnership between PlayStation and Rockstar, PlayStation 4 owners will get early access to some of the game's online content.
 In a post on the official PlayStation Blog where the announcement was made it wasn't clear what the online content would be, however it was promised that more details would be revealed soon.

-Grand theft Auto Online players are getting an interesting Red Dead Redemption 2 treat in the form of an unlockable weapon.
-Players should be on the lookout for an in-game email over the next few days containing a clue which will allow them to start a scavenger hunt of sorts.
-Following the trail in the game will lead players to the Double Action Revolver.
+Grand theft Auto Online players are getting some interesting Red Dead Redemption 2 treats in the form of unlockable weapons.
+An in-game email went out in December with a clue for hunting down the Double Action Revolver.

 Once the revolver is acquired, a Headshot Challenge will launch in Freemode which, if completed, will give players a $250,000 in-game prize and the opportunity to unlock the revolver for use in Red Dead Redemption 2 when it's released in 2018.